ADGEfficiency/programming-resources/fundamentals/programming.md

 dataset = {'test': [10, 20, 30], 'train': [100, 200, 300, 400], 'name': 'fold1'}
 ```

-Where data is stored in memory is a detail that is hidden
+- where data is stored in memory is a detail that is hidden
-- an implementation detail that has been abstracted away from the programmer
+- **an implementation detail that has been abstracted away**
-- abstracting away this implementation detail gives us less control
+- abstracting away this implementation detail gives us less control, but makes it simpler to write

 ## Abstraction

-To understand abstraction, let's first consider it's opposite - to be concrete.
+To understand abstraction, let's first consider it's opposite - being concrete

 ### What is concrete?